Adebayo-Fati/git-lesson-repo/README.md

 # git-lesson-repo
-Repository for learning GIT and GIT Hub
+Repository for learning GIT and GIT Hub.